justinmahar/react-use-window-sessionstorage/README.md

 > **What is sessionStorage?** The `sessionStorage` property allows you to store `{key: value}` string data that is cleared when the page session ends.
 A page session lasts as long as the browser is open, and survives over page reloads and restores.

-> For localStorage, check out sister project [react-use-window-localstorage](https://devboldly.github.io/react-use-window-localstorage).
+> For localStorage, check out the companion project [react-use-window-localstorage](https://devboldly.github.io/react-use-window-localstorage).

 ### Features include: